The G\'alvez-Kock-Tonks conjecture for locally discrete decomposition spaces: Algebraic intervals and rigid decomposition groupoids

+\begin{rema} In the case of the nondiscrete algebraic intervals, further structure is required in the notion of chosen terminal, namely the choice of a section $s \colon X \rightarrow X_{/b}$ for the canonical map $d_\top u \colon X_{/b} \rightarrow X$.
+This will not be needed in the present paper, but the interested reader can find the theory of these worked out in Version 1 of this paper on arXiv. \end{rema}

-\begin{rema} Batanin and Markl~\cite{BM} used the notion of a category with a chosen local terminal objects, meaning a category which in each connected component is provided with a chosen terminal object.
+\begin{rema} Batanin and Markl~\cite{BM} used the notion of a category with chosen local terminal objects, meaning a category which in each connected component is provided with a chosen terminal object.
 This notion plays an important role in their theory of operadic categories.
 Garner, Kock and Weber~\cite{KW} observed that the structure of chosen local terminal objects is precisely to be a coalgebra for the upper-Dec comonad.
 This in turn amounts to having an extra top degeneracy map for the nerve of the category.
-When we insist on having the strict section $s$, it is inspired by this decalage viewpoint on chosen terminals.
-Indeed, decalage plays a crucial role in our theory, and provides such sections.
-Similarly of course, the notion of chosen local initial object amounts to coalgebra structure for the lower-Dec comonad, via extra bottom degeneracy maps, as the strict section $r$ in our definition.
-Finally, the main point here is of course the combination of the two ideas.
-An interval structure is in particular a coalgebra for the two-sided-Dec comonad.
-This is very much in line with the notion of flanking of G\'alvez--Kock--Tonks~\cite{GTK3}.
-We note finally that the insistence on the coincidence of the two choices of map $\bot\to \top$ is natural from the viewpoint of the two-sided decalage of a simplicial object.
-It is in this case the simplicial identity $s_\top s_\bot = s_\bot s_\top$. \end{rema} When $X$ is an upper 2-Segal groupoid and $f \in X_1$.
-It is straightforward to see that $(s_1(f), s_{s_\top})$ is a chosen terminal object in $I_f$.
-On the other hand, when $X$ is a lower 2-Segal groupoid.
-The pair $(s_0(f), s_{s_\bot})$ is a chosen initial object in $I_f$.
-A decomposition groupoid is a lower and an upper 2-Segal groupoid.
-Therefore, the Segal groupoid $I_f$ has a canonical chosen terminal object $(s_1(f), s_{s_\top})$ and a canonical chosen initial object $(s_0(f), s_{s_\bot})$.
-Furthermore, the double decalage construction of $X$ helps us to deduce that the morphism $r: s_0(f) \rightarrow s_1(f)$ induces by the section map $s_{s_\bot}$ and the morphism $r': s_0(f) \rightarrow s_1(f)$ induces by the section map $s_{s_\top}$ are equal.
-Hence altogether, we have the following result.
+When we insist on having a chosen terminal object, it is inspired by this decalage viewpoint on chosen terminals.
+Similarly of course, the notion of chosen local initial object amounts to coalgebra structure for the lower-Dec comonad, via extra bottom degeneracy maps, as the chosen initial object in our definition.
+Finally, the main point here is the combination of the two ideas.
+A discrete algebraic interval structure is in particular a coalgebra for the two-sided-Dec comonad.
+This is very much in line with the notion of flanking of G\'alvez--Kock--Tonks~\cite[\S 1]{GTK3}. \end{rema}